abdennebi/cloud-native-tools/README.md

 - [Kubectx](https://github.com/ahmetb/kubectx): Fast way to switch between clusters and namespaces in kubectl
 - [Kube-ps1](https://github.com/jonmosco/kube-ps1): Kubernetes prompt info for bash and zsh
 - [Skaffold](https://github.com/GoogleContainerTools/skaffold): Easy and Repeatable Kubernetes Development
+- [kube-shell](https://github.com/cloudnativelabs/kube-shell): An integrated shell for working with the Kubernetes
 ## Package Manager
 - [Helm](https://github.com/helm/helm): Helm is a tool that streamlines installing and managing Kubernetes applications.
 Think of it like apt/yum/homebrew for Kubernetes.